poanchen/poanchen.github.io/README.md

 ## Steps to deploy the site to live

 ```
+1. Remember to add the new post to the List of post topic that I have written for my blog in README.md
-1. git add .
+2. git add .
-2. git commit -m "your commit message"
+3. git commit -m "your commit message"
-3. git push origin dev
+4. git push origin dev
-4. gulp // this will run the default gulp task that will minimized all the css/js files in
+5. gulp // this will run the default gulp task that will minimized all the css/js files in
 the src folder
-5. jekyll build // so that it will properly build the site as well as a correct sitemap.xml
+6. jekyll build // so that it will properly build the site as well as a correct sitemap.xml
-6. gulp deploy // this will commit the jekyll-gulp-generated production-ready code to master
+7. gulp deploy // this will commit the jekyll-gulp-generated production-ready code to master
 branch, then Github will automatically roll the site to live
-7. Remember to head over to Webmaster Tools to update the sitemap.xml so that Google will
+8. Remember to head over to Webmaster Tools to update the sitemap.xml so that Google will
 index your new blog
-8. You are done!!!
+9. You are done!!!
 ```

 ## Troubleshooting